Crownpeak/DXM-Integrations/eCommerce/commercetools/README.md

 Visionaries.
 Increase business agility and innovate across new business models.
 Build your commerce architecture of the future with the most flexible, cloud based commerce API solution on the market.

-This integration allows a content author to fully-manage the non-ecommerce/product managemenbt experience of the commercetools Sunrise demonstration site from within DXM.
+This integration allows a content author to fully-manage the non-ecommerce/product management experience of the commercetools Sunrise demonstration site from within DXM.

 ## Capabilities